yusuke817/RT1_2nd_assignment/README.md

 # RT1_2nd_assignment

-# Purpose
+# Purpose and Summary
-I learned how to use ROS expecially in Pub/Sub communications and services.
+I created second_assignment package in order to learn how to use ROS expecially in Pub/Sub communications and services.

 # Tasks
 ①Robot can drive in the circuit automatically without crashing on the walls.